georgyzakharov/cypher/README.md

  ### Memo from the Cypher DevTeam

 Cypher is an open-source project to which any individual may contribute.
-The ultimate goal of Cypher as incepted by its original developers remains unchanged despite years of revision and iterative production: to provide a simple, effective, timely and modular programming competition management system.
+The ultimate goal of Cypher as envisioned by its original developers remains unchanged despite years of revision and iterative production: to provide a simple, effective, timely and modular programming competition management system.
 Most of all, the purpose of Cypher is to have fun!